Lemn Sissay: Early life

 Sissay's mother, Yemarshet Sissay, arrived in Britain from Ethiopia in 1966.
 Pregnant at the time, she was sent from Bracknell in Berkshire to a home for unmarried mothers in Lancashire to give birth.
-His birth father, Giddey Estifanos, was a pilot for Ethiopian Airlines, who died in a plane crash in 1972.
+His birth father, Giddey Estifanos, who was a pilot for Ethiopian Airlines, died in a plane crash in 1972.
 Sissay was born in Billinge Hospital, Wigan, Lancashire, in 1967.
 Norman Goldthorpe, a social worker assigned to his mother by Wigan Social Services, found foster parents for Sissay while his mother returned to Bracknell to finish her studies.

 Goldthorpe named Sissay "Norman" and put him in the care of foster parents, telling them to treat the placement as an adoption.
 The events are depicted in the play Something Dark and in the BBC documentary Internal Flight.
 His strongly religious foster parents wanted to name him Mark after the Christian evangelist Mark and give him their surname, Greenwood.

 When Sissay was 12 years old, his foster parents—who, by then, had three biological children of their own—placed him in a children's home and said that no one from their family would contact him again.